CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 you’ll get the total of all households in each cost band.

-There are a couple caveats… people who own their homes outright and just have some utility costs are usually in the very low cost band but may be in any income band.
-There are also a fair amount of people who are high income but have $0 cash rents (I guess their company or someone else pays their rent?) who would be in the very low cost band.
+There are a couple caveats… people who own their homes outright and just have some utility costs are usually in the Very Low cost band but may be in any income band.
+There are also a fair amount of people who are high income but have $0 cash rents (I guess their company owns their apartments and they live rent free?) who would be in the Very Low cost band.

 ![](hh_desiring_housing_files/figure-gfm/income%20vs%20cost%20band%20heat%20map-1.png)<!-- -->

 ## How many housing units are in each cost bands

-Establishing that there’s a need for housing in lower cost bands, how many units exist in each band?
+Further establishing that there’s a need for housing in lower cost bands, how many units exist in each band?
 This adds vacants to the occupied units above.

+Vacant apartments and homes for sale have imputed costs based on contract rent plus imputed utilities (see below), and homes for sale had owner-costs imputed based on county average mortgage rates (2019 HMDA data for approved first lien mortgages for homes intended for owner occupancy), the median mill rate for each county, and imputed utility costs.

-Using ratio of rentgrs / rent to determine how much on top of contract payment utilities, etc. might be.
-I can’t think of a similar way to do that for homes for sale so I’m just gonna use the same ratio for owner unis, too.
+I used a ratio of RENTGRS to RENT to determine how much utilities run on top of contract rent (by county).
+I can’t think of a similar way to do that for homes for sale so I used the same ratio for owner units, too.

 In addition to the occupied units we’ve already looked at, this chart adds two categories of vacant units: “Vacant-On market” units are listed